mikyrenato/Project-5-Predictive-Analytics/README.md

 7. Select the branch you want to deploy, then click Deploy Branch.
 ![5](images/h5.PNG)
 9. The deployment process should happen smoothly in case all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.
-10. Press Enter to create your local clone.

 ---
 ## Conclusion